Canon 30D vs Nikon D750

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 30D and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the D750 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 30D and D750 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.